 Pets not meeting the above requirements shall be quarantined for 180 days after arrival in Japan.

-Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Japan.
+Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Japan.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.
-All animals other than dogs and cats will be subject to quarantine on arrival.

 If your pet is not a dog, cat or ferret, and especially if it is a turtle or parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES).
 You will need to apply for additional permits if this is the case.
 Over 180 countries participate and enforce CITIES regulations. .